celesteh/SCMoo/README.md

 So for an example, we might:

 	make cat
-	describe cat as "A thoroughly fluffy beast.
+	@describe cat as "A thoroughly fluffy beast.
 You've never seen so much hair.
 Thank goodness its a hypoallergenic breed!" drop cat